• Skip to main content

 • Watch this video from Bryan Cranston as he explains the actor’s job in an audition.
 Also watch this one from Robert De Niro as he shares his advice on audition mindset.

-• Read narrator Jeffrey Kafer’s definitive article 8 Reasons Why You’re Not Landing ACX Audiobook Gigs.
+• Read award-winning narrator Jeffrey Kafer’s definitive article 8 Reasons Why You’re Not Landing ACX Audiobook Gigs.

 • Award-winning narrator Joel Leslie Froomkin shows how to use reviews before you audition and markup your book during prep in this video.